ramajoballester/Vehicle-Model-Recognition/README.md

 ## Dataset preparation

-After downloading and extracting the dataset, run the dataset_transformation.ipynb Jupyter Notebook to create the dataset directory.
+After downloading and extracting the dataset, run the pydataset_transformation.py Python script to create the dataset directory.

-## Siamese network training (v0.1)
+## Siamese network training

-Run the train_cars.ipynb Jupyter Notebook to train the network .
+Run the train_cars.ipynb Jupyter Notebook to train the network.
 Still under development

-## Python version (v0.1)
+## Python version

-Run the pytrain_cars_classification.py script
+Run the pytrain_cars_classification.py script to train the network.